-These hot weather hiking tips were learned the hard way: going from a cool, moist hiking trail like this one in Washington State:
+These hot weather hiking tips were learned the hard way: going from cool, moist hiking trails like this one in Washington State:

-... to this hot, dry one in southern New Mexico.
+... to hot, dry terrain like this in southern New Mexico.

 So trust me when I say that it's quite easy to get caught off guard when you hike in hot weather.